renich/lyrics/en/20140913-renich-there_is_no_time.rst

     deliver the unspoken will of the moon.

     Brother,
-    I've finally found you.
+    I finally found you.
-    and went to fulfill his righteous divine.
+    And went to fulfill his righteous divine.